Learn About Video Resumes

 As an employer, my understanding from other employers is that the video resumes they are receiving are fairly unprofessional and may turn them off to a potential candidate.
 Giggly spoken lists of skills or discussing non-work hobbies are not positively affecting employment opportunities.
 Nor does unprofessional dress and an ineffective presentation.

 The other current employer complaint is the length of the videos.

+If an employer is interested in a candidate, after reviewing the resume cover letter and the resume, they might follow a link to watch a video resume for one to two minutes.
 According to the Vault Inc. study, referenced above, only 17% of employers have viewed a video resume.
 Take a look at Alison Doyle's advice for job searchers about making professional video resumes that are acceptable to employers.

-What's Wrong With Video Resumes?
+What's Wrong With Video Resumes